venom-blockchain/venom-blockchain.github.io/docs/start/general/ecosystem.md

 ### Venom Wallet

-Non-custodial Venom wallet to proceed with transactions, store, send and receive tokens
+Non-custodial Venom wallet to proceed with transactions, store, send and receive tokens.

 [Chrome extension](https://chrome.google.com/webstore/detail/venom-wallet/ojggmchlghnjlapmfbnjholfjkiidbch) | [Mobile Wallet](https://venom.foundation/wallet.html#app-mobile)

 ### VenomGet

-Get your Venom tokens by exchanging any crypto asset in the multichain interface
+Obtain your Venom tokens through the exchange of any cryptocurrency using the multichain interface.

 [venomget.com](https://venomget.com)

 ### Bridge

-The place of connecting your liquidity from popular blockchains to the Venom ecosystem
+The connection point for linking your liquidity from popular blockchain platforms to the Venom ecosystem.

 [venombridge.com](https://venombridge.com)

 ### Explorer

-The most effective way to explore the network in detail.
-You can find here information about each block, message, transaction, and account that exists in the Venom network
+The most efficient method for thoroughly examining the network, providing access to information about each block, message, transaction, and account within the Venom network.

 [venomscan.com](https://venomscan.com/)